 Jon Schwartz (‘97)

-As Senior Vice President, Communications and Public Affairs, Jon Schwartz is part of the NFL’s leadership team, responsible for the League's strategic communications efforts – focusing on long-term brand and public relations strategies for a rapidly evolving media landscape.
+Previously, Schwartz served as Senior Vice President, Communications and Public Affairs as part of the NFL’s leadership team, responsible for the League's strategic communications efforts – focusing on long-term brand and public relations strategies for a rapidly evolving media landscape.

 Schwartz has more than 25 years of public/media relations and corporate communications experience on many sides of the sports industry – from club and league, to agency and in-house at major sports sponsors.